-Our audit procedures related to the finance receivables allowance for doubtful accounts balance included the following procedures, among others:
+Our audit procedures related to the finance receivables allowance for credit losses balance included the following procedures, among others:

-- We tested the design and operating effectiveness of management's controls over the allowance for doubtful accounts including controls over data integrity. - We tested charge-offs, portfolio characteristics, delinquencies, and other data used in management's allowance for doubtful accounts calculation. - We tested the mathematical accuracy of the allowance for doubtful accounts calculation. - We evaluated the reserve results considering the credit environment, including other relevant macroeconomic factors, as well as performed an industry analysis to evaluate the trends in the Company's allowance for doubtful accounts over time. - We performed a trending analysis based on net losses as compared to movements in the Company's allowance to highlight any inconsistencies.
+- We tested the design, implementation and operating effectiveness of management's controls over the allowance for credit losses including controls over the completeness and accuracy of underlying data. - Where appropriate, we assessed the reasonableness of, and evaluated support for, qualitative adjustments based on market conditions and/or portfolio performance metrics. - We tested the completeness and accuracy and evaluated the relevance of the key data used as inputs in management's allowance for credit losses calculation, including loan balances, recoveries, charge-offs, portfolio characteristics and other data. - We tested the mathematical accuracy of the allowance for credit losses calculation with the assistance of our credit specialists and developed an expectation of the allowance for credit losses and compared it to the recorded balance. - We performed a retrospective review based on net losses as compared to estimates in the Company's allowance to highlight any inconsistencies.

-/s/ DELOITTE & TOUCHE LLP Milwaukee, Wisconsin February 13, 2020
+/s/ DELOITTE & TOUCHE LLP Milwaukee, Wisconsin February 11, 2021